-The Staying Put helpline is open 9am–5pm on weekdays.
-Our dedicated telephone support experts offer support and provide victims with options to enable them to make informed choices.
+Our dedicated experts offer support and provide victims with options to enable them to make informed choices.
 Our team offers listening support, information, advice/signposting and initial risk assessments.

-Project Kyleford which is an out of office service from Friday to Sunday between 5pm to midnight.
-Working in partnership with West Yorkshire police to respond to domestic abuse incidents.
+We offer an out-of-office service from Friday to Sunday between 5pm and midnight.
+We work in partnership with West Yorkshire Police to respond to domestic abuse incidents.

 24 Hour National Helpline: 0808 2000 247